 Certified Healthy Early Childhood Program was created in 2014 to accompany six additional Certified Healthy Oklahoma programs: Business, Campus, Community, Congregation, Restaurant, and School.
-The program is administered by the Oklahoma Turning Point Council and the Oklahoma State Department of Health, Center for the Advancement of Wellness.
+The program is administered by the Oklahoma State Department of Health, Center for Chronic Disease Prevention and Health Promotion.
 Certified Healthy Early Childhood Program recognizes early childhood programs that are working to improve the health of children, families, and staff by providing wellness opportunities and implementing policies that lead to healthier lifestyles.

 Why Does Certified Healthy Matter?

 Becoming a Certified Healthy Early Childhood Program means you are providing a healthy environment for children and families, as well as your staff, along with supporting an overall healthier Oklahoma.
 By meeting most or all of the criteria to become Certified Healthy, Early Childhood programs provide an established environment to foster behavior modification among children, their families, and program staff, in addition to policy adoption and implementation.
-It is imperative to establish healthy habits and behaviors in infancy and early childhood, and “health education for children is an investment in a lifetime of good health practices and contributes to a healthier childhood and adult life” (AAP, et al. 2011).
+It is important to teach children about healthy habits and behaviors in infancy and early childhood1.
 By providing an early childhood environment rooted in evidence-based health and wellness principles, you are contributing to future generations of thriving, productive adults.
 Additionally, staff and adult members of children’s families benefit from effective wellness policies via both direct exposure and information dissemination.

 Childhood Overweight and Obesity